2023323-MarcosOliveira/CA2/README.md

 ## Copyright Disclaimer
 Please note that this project is part of CCT College, however, it may contain some part of the code that may be copyrighted, if so, please contact me so I can delete or give due to copyright.
-All the people were duly referenced in the `"References"` section above.
+All references about this project are in the `"References"` section above.

 Please note this project is non-profit and not intended to be monetized.